 Utilizes the nursing process and management of pathophysiological problems for providing care to ill persons across the lifespan with acute and chronic conditions.
 Assessment of physiological, psychological, sociocultural, and spiritual factors that influence existing or potential health problems is considered.
-This course focuses on the care of clients with neurological, renal, neoplastic, psychiatric and reproductive disorders.
-There is also emphasis on rehabilitative nursing care.
-This course includes a weekly three-hour laboratory experience in nursing skill development that focuses on the mastery of core scientific principles that underlie all skills, thus preparing the student nurse to incorporate current and future technological skills into other nursing responsibilities, and apply skills in diverse context of health care delivery.
 Prerequisites: Completion of 300-level nursing courses.
 Fall semester.

-NU 406 Nursing Management
+U 406 Nursing Management